 At 7:30 pm Wednesday, after exactly 46 years and four days of serving the children and adults of south Berkeley, Willard Pool closed for what may be the last time.
 Swimmers finished their final laps as the sun set westward.
 Lifeguards drew the covers and prepared to turn off … Continue reading »

 An eleventh hour attempt to save Willard Pool, at least for the summer, has been hatched by the head of a Berkeley neighborhood association and will be presented at tonight’s City Council meeting by councilmember Gordon Wozniak who supports the idea.

 The proposal, conceived by George Beier, the President of the Willard Neighborhood Association, would see money diverted from subsidies currently given to city employees for membership of the YMCA.
-The city provides $230,000 a year to subsidize … Continue reading »
+The city provides $230,000 a year to subsidize YMCA memberships for … Continue reading »